Black coral: Predators

 Vertebrate predation is not a major threat to black corals.
 There are rare reports of parrotfish and butterflyfish gnawing and eating at the polyps of black corals, but even if a polyp is gnawed off, it will not affect the coral as a whole.
 The skeleton of a black coral is hard and inert, due to its composition of protein and chitin, making it nearly inedible.
 Though black coral skeletons have been found in the stomachs of green sea turtles and sharks, these incidents are rare; it has thus been suggested that black corals are not a major part of any vertebrate diets.
 In contrast, gastropods such as muricids and ovulids feed on corals regularly, including black corals.
 These mollusks mimic the fauna that the coral typically feeds on and is taken inside of the coral.
 They will then consume the polyps from the inside out.
 Some sea snails, such as Coralliophila kaofitorum and Phenacovolva carneptica, overlap completely in distribution with various black coral species (they are not found in places without these corals).
 This suggests that they are specialized predators of black corals, feeding mostly on these corals.

 Interactions

 Black corals around the world provide a unique environment for crustaceans, bivalves, and fish.
-Some species, such as Dascyllus albisella and Centropyge potteri inhabit specific coral trees.
+Some species, such as Dascyllus albisella, Oxycirrhites typus and Centropyge potteri inhabit specific coral trees.
 Due to this abundance of species, nighttime predation around the coral beds has been observed.